nabobalis/PySST/README.md

 ==========

 This is a small Python module that is designed to allow the reading of SST cube files that are created from the Swedish Solar Telescopes.
-This should also work for some IRIS datascubes, as they are also created with this method.
+This should also work for some IRIS data cubes, as they are also created with this method.

 Install
 -------

-To install, it requires numpy and sunpy to be installed.
+To install, it requires NumPy and SunPy to be installed.
-These are also hard dependacies of the module as well.
+These are also hard dependencies of the module as well.

 Currently, to install, you have to use the setup.py, like so: